 If you were a fan of The Killing, Borgen or The Bridge you will be familiar with the Øresund Bridge, a magnificent eight kilometre structure connecting Copenhagen to Malmö in Sweden.
 Trains from København H reach Malmö Centralstation in thirty six minutes (from 340 DKK / £38) return), so you can say you popped over to another country for a coffee (admittedly a budget-busting one).

-VERONICA LEE is a travel journalist at The Independent.
+VERONICA LEE is a freelance journalist.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.